University of Edinburgh data protection policy

 Any data protection incident must be brought to the attention of the University’s Data Protection Officer who will investigate and decide if the incident constitutes a data protection breach.
 If a reportable data protection breach occurs, the University is required to notify the Information Commissioner’s Office as soon as possible, and not later than 72 hours after becoming aware of it.
-Any member of the University community who encounters something they believe may be a data protection incident must report it immediately to Records Management at 0131 651 4099 or email the Data Protection Officer at email@example.com with ‘breach’ in the subject line.
+Any member of the University community who encounters something they believe may be a data protection incident must email the Data Protection Officer immediately at email@example.com with ‘breach’ in the subject line.

 Details of how to report a breach and the information that will be required are included in section 17 of the Handbook.

 The University’s named Data Protection Officer details are published at:

 Enquiries regarding subject access requests must be addressed to: